netanelavr/nestjs-metrics-reporter/README.md

 ## Overview

-`nestjs-metrics-reporter` is a lightweight, **zero-setup** alternative to [@willsoto/nestjs-prometheus](https://github.com/willsoto/nestjs-prometheus), eliminating the need for dependency injection or extensive configuration.
+`nestjs-metrics-reporter` is a lightweight, **zero-setup** solution for reporting metrics in your NestJS application.
+It eliminates the need for dependency injection or extensive configuration.
 Instantly report metrics from anywhere in your application using a global static reporter.

 ```typescript
 import { ReporterService } from 'nestjs-metrics-reporter';